The Red Kimono: Production

 The film is notable today for being one of the few independent productions produced and written by women.
 This is the third of Davenport's "social conscience" releases, preceded by Human Wreckage (1923) on the topic of drug addiction (released five months after Wallace Reid's death from morphine), and Broken Laws (1924) about excessive mother-love.

 The film is based on a real case of prostitution that took place in New Orleans in 1917.
 This film, billing itself as a true story, used the real name of the woman played by Priscilla Bonner, and as a consequence, the woman sued producer Dorothy Davenport and won.
 The case, Melvin v Reid, has been cited recently in the emerging "right to be forgotten" cases around the world as an early example of one's right to leave a past one wishes to forget.
 In the ruling of the California Appellate Court (Melvin v.
 Reid, 112 Cal.App.
 285, 297 P. 91 (1931)) the court stated "any person living a life of rectitude has that right to happiness which includes a freedom from unnecessary attacks on his character, social standing or reputation."

-As with Davenport's earlier Human Wreckage in 1924, this film was banned in the United Kingdom by the British Board of Film Censors in 1926.
+As with Davenport's earlier Human Wreckage in 1924, the film was banned in the United Kingdom by the British Board of Film Censors in 1926.
 In the 1920s, the film was banned in Chicago.

 Preservation status

-A copy of this film is preserved at the Library of Congress.
+A copy of the film is preserved at the Library of Congress.
 A DVD edition was released in the early 2000s.